CassandraGoose/custom-metal-creations-2023/README.md

 ### This stie also depends on a contact email address.

 In your `.env` add a variable named `VITE_EMAIL` and set it to whichever email you'd like people to contact you at.

+---

+## Future Iterations

+This website is currently in it's MVP stage.
+It's usable, but not ideal.
+Please find my notes on what I would like to add or improve in the future:

+- Improve Largest Contentful Paint
+- Compress images
+  - Consider utilizing a CDN for some images
+- Allow users to click images to see the image in a larger view and to see details such as approximate scultpure creation date and materials used
+- Identify repetitive classes and extract them using @apply